frappe/erpnext_documentation/user/manual/en/customize-erpnext/articles/dynamic-link-fields.md

 ---- Work Order<br>
 .. and so on.

-So linking this field with parent Doctype will list all the Doctype records.
+So linking this field with parent DocType will list all the DocType records.

 <img alt="journal Voucher Link Field" class="screenshot" src="{{docs_base_url}}/assets/img/customize/customize-dynamic-link.png">